 Down East Wood Ducks Game Notes - vs. Delmarva

-The Down East Wood Ducks continue their series against the Delmarva Shorebirds tonight at 7:00 p.m.
-RHP Orceli Gomez (0-2, 6.75) gets the ball for the Wood Ducks and Delmarva will counter with RHP Noah Denoyer.
+The Down East Wood Ducks continue their series against the Delmarva Shorebirds tonight at 6:00 p.m.
+RHP Nick Krauth (2-3, 3.83) toes the rubber for the Woo Ducks and Delmarva will counter with RHP Zach Peek (2-3, 4.43)

-It's Kinston Collard Greens weekend at the ballpark tonight and tomorrow.
-The Wood Ducks will be playing as the Kinston Collard Greens on Friday and Saturday.
-Tonight's game will feature a Collard Greens Hat giveaway and tomorrow will be a Collard Greens Jersey giveaway to the first 1,000 fans through the gates.
+Tonight, wraps up Kinston Collard Greens weekend at Grainger Stadium.
+The Wood Ducks will be playing as the Kinston Collard Greens and there will be a Collard Greens Jersey giveaway to the first 1,000 fans through the gates.

 ---